White-Whale-Defi-Platform/white-whale-core/contracts/liquidity_hub/incentive-manager/README.md

 Users can decide to provide an identifier, which they can later use to top up or close the incentive.
 If no identifier is provided, the contract will generate one.

+#### Topping up an Incentive

 To top up an incentive, the owner of the incentive must call `ManageIncentive` with the `IncentiveAction::Fill` action.
 The user must provide the same identifier as the original incentive.
 The incentive can only be topped up with the same token as the original incentive, and the amount must be a multiple of the original incentive's amount.

+#### Closing an Incentive

 To close an incentive, the owner of the incentive or the owner of the contract must call `ManageIncentive` with the `IncentiveAction::Close` action with the identifier of the incentive to be closed.
 The incentive will be closed, and the remaining tokens will be sent to the owner of the incentive.

+#### Reward Distribution

 Incentive rewards are distributed every epoch, which is created by the Epoch Manager.
-Whenever an epoch is created; the Incentive Manager gets called via the `EpochChangedHook` hook, alerting the contract of the new epoch.
+Whenever an epoch is created; the Incentive Manager gets called via the `EpochChangedHook` hook, alerting the contract that a new epoch has been created.
 The contract will then take snapshots for every LP token in the contract and save it in the `LP_WEIGHT_HISTORY` map for the current epoch.
 That helps to calculate the rewards when users claim them.

 The maximum number of concurrent incentives for a given LP denom is defined when the contract is instantiated, and it is stored in the config as `max_concurrent_incentives`.

 ### Positions

 Positions can be created, expanded (topped up), or withdrawn.
-This is done via the `ManagePosition` message, followed by the desired action, i.e. `PositionAction::Fill` or `PositionAction::Close`.
+This is done via the `ManagePosition` message, followed by the desired action, i.e. `PositionAction::Fill`, `PositionAction::Close` or `PositionAction::Withdraw`.
 When a user creates a position, it must provide an unlocking duration.
 The unlocking duration is the time it takes in seconds to unlock the position, which is necessary to withdraw the LP tokens from the contract.

+#### Topping up a Position

 When a user creates a position, the LP tokens are locked in the contract.
 The user can't withdraw them until the unlocking duration is complete.
 To expand a position, the user must call `ManagePosition` with the `PositionAction::Fill` action